shivamchaudhary-r/SmartRoom/README.md

 # SmartRoom
-It is a web application which aims to provide a better monitoring and predicting student's performance in upcoming examinations using machine learning model.
-This parameters required in the prediction is not restricted to the class performance only but also consider various factors which directly or indirectly can affect the student's performance.
+SmartRoom is an innovative web application that utilizes full-stack development and machine learning to address critical challenges in the education sector.
+It serves as an intelligent classroom assistant that significantly reduces the workload of teachers by automating various educational processes and providing valuable insights to enhance student performance.

 ## Tools And Technology
 - JavaScript